cs-erp/pgtools/README.md

 If you need to enable Expert mode, open pgtools.ini, change expert to 1, expert=1

 If you do not want it portable application, disable it by add option in pgtools.ini portable=0

+## Compile

+Use FPC 3.3 snapshot from date 2020-10
+Lazarus from SVN, version 2.1 or later